 11) Give an example of when you have been guilty of "polarized thinking."
 12) Give an example of when you have been guilty of "over-generalizing."

-13) In the spaces below, expand your limited thinking and develop a least three positive selfbeliefs about yourself as a player.
+13) In the spaces below, expand your limited thinking and develop a least three positive self-beliefs about yourself as a player.
 Fill in the blanks below.

-(Example: I am a fighter; I am a good athlete; I make things happen)

-I can

-l am

-ran

-14) Give an example of when your inability to silence your inner critic has cost you a match that you could have won.
+(Example: I am a fighter; I am a good athlete; I make things happen) I can I am I 14) Give an example of when your inability to silence your inner critic has cost you a match that you could have won.
 15) Give an example of when your inner coach has helped you win a match.

-16) Write down the name of a player that you personally know that has a strong inner coach.
+16) Write down the name of a player that you personally know that has a strong inner coach

+Chapter 3 - Wrap Up

+Below write down the top three most helpful ideas that you gained from this chapter.

+1)

+2)

+3)